Skip to main content

 Section 1: Interested Party

-- A compensation agreement with UCU or with any entity or individual with which UCU has a transaction or agreement, or
+2. A compensation agreement with UCU or with any entity or individual with whom UCU has a transaction or agreement, or

-- Active status on any committee or board of any competing financial entity of UCU.
+6. Active status on any committee or board of any financial entity that is in competition with UCU.

-Any candidate for a volunteer position must be a member of University Credit Union in good standing for a minimum of six months, per Section I; have a good understanding of UCU's mission and how it serves its members; demonstrate an understanding of Credit Union philosophy; command at least THREE (3) of the competencies listed in Section II; be willing to participate in training and continuing education; and be willing to commit the time necessary to fulfill the obligations of the volunteer position, per Section III.
+Any candidate for a volunteer position must be a member of University Credit Union in good standing for a minimum of six months, per Section I; have a good understanding of UCU’s mission and how it serves its members, demonstrate an understanding of Credit Union philosophy and be competent in at least (3) of the skills, knowledge and abilities per Section II; be willing to participate in training and continuing education, and be willing to commit the time necessary to fulfill the obligations of the volunteer position, per Section III.

 Understanding the Credit Union Philosophy requires the ability to articulate in general terms the difference between Credit Unions and other financial institutions.